“No other flower in all the world is so beloved, so exalted, so worshipped, as sakura-no-hana, the cherry-blossom of Japan.”

 It’s blooming time in D.C.
 That means cherry tree fever along the Tidal Basin.
 Bruce and I made our annual pilgrimage early Saturday morning, under a clear but chilly sky.

 Today is the trees’ official birthday.
 The first ones donated by Japan were planted in Washington on March 27, 1912.
-Eliza Scidmore was one of only three special guests of First Lady Helen Taft on hand to witness the small private ceremony.
+Eliza Scidmore attended the small private planting ceremony as one of only three special guests of First Lady Helen Taft.

-Eliza, who was the first person to suggest planting flowering cherry trees along the Potomac, said she got the idea while visiting Japan in the 1880s.
-One cherry-tree park in particular inspired her: Mukojima, a mile-long avenue of trees along the Sumida River in Tokyo.
+Scidmore, who got the ball rolling, said her idea of creating a grove of cherry-blossom trees along the Potomac came to her after she began visiting Japan in 1885.
+One park that inspired her: Mukojima, a mile-long avenue of trees along the Sumida River in Tokyo.

-I had a chance to visit Mukojima during a research trip to Japan.
-It looks very different today, but the spirit of fellowship and good will that so inspired Eliza is still evident today in the ancient ritual of hanami — cherry-blossom viewing.
+I had a chance to visit Mukojima during a research trip to Japan in 2013.
+It looks very different today, but the spirit of festivity that captivated Eliza is still evident today in the ancient ritual of hanami — cherry-blossom viewing.